Fancy a road trip in remote New Hampshire? This is the perfect 10 day days in Ne Hampshire itinerary.

 Day 2: Portsmouth

 Prescott Park is a waterfront park near Strawbery Banke.
-It's a large green area that's a great place to picnic.
+It’s a 10 acre green area that’s a great place to picnic.
 Enjoy the gardens and the Prescott Park Arts Festival, featuring concerts and foodie events.

 If you want to take in a concert, head to Portsmouth’s Music Hall on Chestnut Street.
 If theater is more your jam, you can find musicals and dramas at the Seacoast Repertory Theater.